DKXXXL/master-thesis/pldi2023/review-reply-final.md

-  We note that the effort required to prove consistency directly for FMLTT is similar to that required to prove type preservation for a translation to MLTT: both proofs are structured as type-preserving interpretations.
+  We note that the effort required to prove consistency directly for FMLTT is similar to that required to prove type preservation for a translation to MLTT: both proofs are structured as type-preserving interpretations into another dependent type theory.

 * (B, D) __The plugin implementation is not included as a supplement.__